cs-clarence/cheatsheets/git.md

 | `git rebase --continue`                       | Continue an interactive rebase |
 | `git rebase --abort`                          | Cancel an interactive rebase |
 | `git cherry-pick 5720fdf`                     | Copy the commit to the current branch |

+## To Rebase or To Merge
+There has a been discussion among git users as to which approach is better.
+The common advise is to never rebase anything branch that is public, public meaning there is more than one developer working on the branch.
+As for private branches, do what you prefer.

 ## Compare
 | Command | Description |